Podiant/theme-toolkit/README.md

 Development server now listening at http://0.0.0.0:8000/
 ```

-Point your browser to http://localhost:8000/ and you should see a website that looks like a Podiant podcast page.
+Point your browser to http://localhost:8000/ and you should see a pretty ugly website!
+This is the "naked theme", which gives you a bunch of HTML and virtually no styling, so you can start to build your own theme, without having to tear apart something else.

 Building your theme
 -------------------